juliogomez/devops/README.md

 * *image* defines the name of the image to create when building it.
 * *ports* defines the required mapping of the port where the container provides its service (for *myhero-data* that is 5000, but this port is only accessible from other containers, not from external systems like our workstation terminal), to the port we want to use in our computer to access that service (in this case port 15000).
 This way we can access the service provided by this container via calls to `localhost:15000`.
 * *volumes* maps a directory in your workstation (in this case the local directory, identified by ".") to a directory inside the container (/app/data in this case).
 This mapping provides a simple method for data persistency, as all votes will be stored by the container in its */app/data* directory, which is the same as the local directory for *myhero-data* in your workstation.
 No matter what happens to your *myhero-data* container, your voting data will always be available in your computer.
 If you kill the container and create a new one, it will still be able to access the same data, so you do not loose any of your votes.
 * *environment* defines a couple of variables we want to pass to the container.
 Why did we not include these values in the code itself, and that way avoid having to define them here?
-Because there are certain guidelines that we want to follow when developing modern software, things we have learned that work better and provide better results and improved security like in this case.
+The reason is there are certain guidelines that we want to follow when developing modern software, things we have learned that work better and provide better results and improved security, like in this case.
 You may learn about them by visiting [12factor](https://12factor.net), and you will see [number III](https://12factor.net/config) talks about how configuration values should be stored in environment variables.
-This helps us reusing exactly the same code in different environments (ie. dev, qa or prod), but run it differently based on environment variables.
+This helps us reusing exactly the same code in different environments (i.e. dev, qa or prod), but run it differently based on environment variables.
 It also provides better security as you can upload your software to a public repo without including any confidential secrets or configuration.
 For example in this case with *myhero-data* you have cloned a public repo with all code, but we will now provide a couple of environment variables.
 The first one is the private shared *key* ('myhero_data_key') that other containers (like *myhero-app*) should use to interact with it.
 As long as this container will eventually be running in a public environment you want to make sure that its data are only available to a certain subset of other containers.
 This shared key provide this kind of authentication.
 You will see we assign it the value of a variable called *MYHERO_DATA_KEY*, which is defined in the *.env* file also available in your local directory.
 We have pre-populated that file with a sample key for you to use (check it out and you will see it has a value of *DevData*), but you could modify that *.env* file with your own customised value.
 You would just need to make sure that other containers use that same value when trying to access *myhero-data* container.
 For now let's leave it like this.
 The second environment variable defined in our *docker-compose.yml* file is 'myhero_data_dir' and we have assigned it the name of the directory where we would like the code to store all data.
-This parameter gives us the flexibility to later on change very easily the location where our container stores its voting data, if we need to.
+This parameter gives us the flexibility to easily change the location where our container stores its voting data.

 <p align="center">
 <img src="https://media.giphy.com/media/l3q2Ph0I1osaagoQE/giphy.gif">